hoffjager/databases/README.md

 	* 2022 (95): €3,049.63, €931.37, €2,118.26
 	* 2023 (79): €2,764.20, €420.91, €2,343.29
 	* 2024 (51): €2,126.44, €473.83, €1,652.61
-	* 2025 (38): €669.77, €184.83, €484.94
+	* 2025 (46): €824.71, €184.83, €639.88
-	* Total (1,084): €25,876.30, €10,923.89, €14,952.41
+	* Total (1,092): €25,876.30, €10,923.89, €14,952.41

-The entire collection would have cost €25,876.30 at full price.
+The entire collection would have cost €26,061.23 at full price.
-Thanks to sales, gifts and the PlayStation Plus Essential subscription service, the collection cost €10,923.89.
+Thanks to sales, gifts and the PlayStation Plus Essential subscription service, the collection cost €10,946.38.
-This resulted in savings of €14,952.41 (58% of the full price).
+This resulted in savings of €15,114.85 (58% of the full price).
 The average full price per game would work out at €23.87.
-Whereas the average paid price per game is €10.08.
+Whereas the average paid price per game is €10.02.
-Resulting in average savings of €13.79 per game.
+Resulting in average savings of €13.85 per game.
-The years 2017-2025 accounted for savings of €13,536.75 (91% of the total savings).
+The years 2017-2025 accounted for savings of €13,691.69 (91% of the total savings).
 The majority of games in the collection were purchased from 2017 onwards, resulting in higher full prices & paid prices, but also resulting in higher savings, compared to pre-2017.

 The total number of video games redeemed as gifts & via subscription:

-There are a total of 200 games purchased via birthday or Christmas gifts, along with the PlayStation Plus Essential subscription service, since 2013.
+There are a total of 208 games purchased via birthday or Christmas gifts, along with the PlayStation Plus Essential subscription service, since 2013.
-Savings compared to the full price came to €6,060.82 (an average of €30.30 per game).
+Savings compared to the full price came to €6,215.76 (an average of €29.88 per game).
-These savings account for approximately 41% of the total savings.
+These savings account for approximately 43% of the total savings.

 List of all video games sorted by hours played in descending order:

 	* #: Game: Hours
-	* #1: Rocket League: 260
+	* #1: Yakuza 5: 274
-	* #2: Yakuza 5: 244
+	* #2: Rocket League: 260
 	* #3: Borderlands 3: 241
 	* #4: Yakuza 0: 198
-	* #5: Disney Dreamlight Valley: 182
+	* #5: Disney Dreamlight Valley: 185
 	* #6: Yakuza Kiwami 2: 174
 	* #7: Grand Theft Auto V: 170
 	* #8: Crash Team Racing Nitro-Fueled: 168
 	* #9: Saints Row The Third: 155
 	* #10: Like a Dragon Infinite Wealth: 154

-A total of 1,946 hours were spent playing the Top 10 games in the video game collection.
+A total of 1,979 hours were spent playing the Top 10 games in the video game collection.
-The Top 10 accounts for 12% (1,946/16,253) of the total hours played in the collection.
+The Top 10 accounts for 12% (1,979/16,378) of the total hours played in the collection.
 The following ranking system is in place in the finances_all-time.xlsx file:

 	* Bracket: Hours
 	* The Top 100:
-	* Gold Tier: Top 10; 154 - 260
+	* Gold Tier: Top 10; 154 - 274
 	* Silver Tier: 11th - 55th; 66 - 153
 	* Bronze Tier: 56th - 100th; 46 - 65
 	* Class I